PaddlePaddle/PaddleOCR/docs/ppstructure/quick_start.en.md

 #### 2.1.5 Key Information Extraction

 Key information extraction does not currently support use by the whl package.
-For detailed usage tutorials, please refer to: [inference document](./infer_deploy/python_infer.en.md).
+For detailed usage tutorials, please refer to: [Key Information Extraction](../ppocr/model_train/kie.en.md).

-#### 2.1.6 layout recovery(PDF to Word)
+#### 2.1.6 layout recovery

 Two layout recovery methods are provided, For detailed usage tutorials, please refer to: [Layout Recovery](./model_train/recovery_to_doc.en.md).